fsdevphil/boot-dev/README.md

 - i'm following the Golang version of their [backend developer path](https://www.boot.dev/paths/backend?tech=python-golang) 🛤

-- it'll take me at least 12 months to complete the path 🗓
+- it'll take me at least 12 months to complete this path 🗓

 - at that point i will have gone from beginner 🐣 to job-ready 💪